romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 In contrast to `build`, additional properties are not allowed here, only the columns of the table.

-The `create` method will automatically look for serial primary keys in the table to omit it from being generated, so the natural sequence of `t.serial().primaryKey()` columns will be preserved.
+The `create` method will automatically look for identity and serial primary keys in the table to omit it from being generated, so the natural sequence of `t.identity().primaryKey()` columns will be preserved.

 ```ts
 // create a user with a profile (user hasOne profile) and genres (user hasMany genres)